The Hollow of the Three Hills: Context of the work

 "The Hollow of the Three Hills" is often referred to as Hawthorne's first short story.
 It first appeared anonymously in the Salem Gazette on November 12, 1830.
 Ten days earlier, on November 2 of the same year, the same newspaper had already published "The Battle-Omen", also anonymously, whose authorship is also attributed to Hawthorne by many literary scholars.
-In any case, it appeared during a phase of his life and work that Hawthorne's biographers often refer to as the "lonely years": After graduating from college, he lived with his family in relative poverty, seems to have avoided social contact and was disappointed in his writing ambitions.
+After graduating from college, he lived with his family in relative poverty, seems to have avoided social contact and was disappointed in his writing ambitions.
 After the failure of his first novel Fanshawe (1828), he turned to the short story and remained faithful to this genre until 1850, when he finally mastered the novel form with The Scarlet Letter.

 Around 1830, Hawthorne planned two collections of short prose texts, but was unable to find a publisher and eventually destroyed his manuscripts.
 It is likely, though not certain, that The Hollow of the Three Hills was intended at least for the first collection (Seven Tales of My Native Land), and perhaps also for the second (Provincial Tales).
 The original context of the work is thus lost, which may well have led to misconceptions in the reception of the story; G. R. Thompson, for example, assumes that the stories in Provincial Tales were in a dialogical structure.

 In 1837, Hawthorne included the story in his first published short story collection, the Twice-Told Tales.
 "The Hollow of the Three Hills" appeared here as the 15th of the 19 tales in the first of the two volumes.
 Poe praised the story as particularly successful in his review for Graham's Magazine (1842).
 He highlighted the economy and effectiveness of the narrative ("Every word tells, and there is not a word which does not tell"); apparently, they corresponded perfectly to his theory of the short story, which he formulated in a very similar way a few years later in his essay The Philosophy of Composition.
 The literary scholar Dan McCall believes to have identified direct borrowings from or allusions to "The Hollow of the Three Hills" in Emily Dickinson's poem "I Felt a Funeral, in My Brain".